livescorefeed-net/api-docs/README.md

 The retrieved data has the same structure hierarchy both in JSON and XML format.

-Example of the main data structure for soccer:
+The main data structure returned in JSON is as follows:

+#### Soccer

 ```
 {